Skip to content

 161. Provision of personal protective equipment and related training?

-The company reports it has workplace safety programs to improve workplace safety including training of personnel in accident prevention and the use of protective clothing and equipment.
+The company reports that it has workplace safety programmes aimed at improving safety, which include training personnel in accident prevention and the use of protective clothing and equipment.

 • Y